This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Do not let your older child smoke.

 Do not smoke near your child.
 Keep your child away from others who smoke.
 Nicotine and other chemicals in cigarettes and cigars can make it hard to heal from endocarditis.
-These substances can also increase your child's risk for damage to his heart valves.
+These substances can also increase your child's risk for damage to his or her heart valves.
 Ask your child's healthcare provider for information if you or your child currently smokes and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
-Talk to your child's healthcare provider before he uses these products.
+Talk to your child's healthcare provider before he or she uses these products.

 Care for your child's intravenous (IV) catheter:

 - Carry a wallet card that says your child is at risk for endocarditis: This card will alert healthcare providers that your child is at risk for endocarditis.
-It will also help them decide if he needs antibiotics before a procedure or in an emergency.
+It will also help them decide if he or she needs antibiotics before a procedure or in an emergency.
 You can get this card through the American Heart Association.

 - American Heart Association